WUSTL-Biol4220/home/how_to_guide.md

 At this point, you will have initiated your SSH connection,

-you should be prompted to enter your password
+you should be prompted to enter your password (your entered text will be invisible)
 ```
 mlandis@128.252.111.111's password:
 ```